Marcus Semien Player Props: Rangers vs. Astros

 Astros Pitching Rankings

-- The Astros have a 3.92 team ERA that ranks 10th across all MLB pitching staffs.
+- The Astros' 3.66 team ERA ranks fifth among all league pitching staffs.

-- Astros pitchers combine to allow 15 total home runs at a rate of 1.1 per game (to rank 11th in baseball).
+- Astros pitchers combine to surrender 15 home runs (one per game), the 10th-fewest in the league.

-- Brown (1-0) starts for the Astros, his third of the season.
+- Valdez (1-1 with a 1.89 ERA and 18 strikeouts in 19 2/3 innings pitched) gets the start for the Astros, his fourth of the season.

-- The righty last appeared on Sunday against the Minnesota Twins, when he threw seven innings, allowing no earned runs while giving up two hits.
+- In his last time out on Monday against the Pittsburgh Pirates, the left-hander tossed seven innings, allowing two earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.